Ruchi Sanghvi: Philanthropy

 Sanghvi was listed as one of the founders of FWD.us, a 501(c)(4) lobbying group formed in Silicon Valley to promote immigration reform, improve education, and facilitate technological breakthroughs in the United States.
 The group launched on 11 April 2013.

 Sanghvi's personal story was featured on the FWD.us website's "Stories" section.

-In an interview with Mint in November 2013, Sanghvi described her involvement with FWD.us as follows: "Silicon Valley is a very idealistic society.
-So FWD.us is a mission to step down from the idealistic world and do some real work.
-The mission is to boost the knowledge economy.
-Immigration is only one part of it, the other part of it is to figure out bipartisan policies to help include STEM (Science, Technology, Engineering and Mathematics) studies in the education system.
-Immigration is a really hot topic and I am very satisfied with the senate Bill.
-I am hopeful that immigration reform will pass, even though right now Washington is divided."
+In a 2013 interview with Mint, Sanghvi stated that her involvement with the group was motivated by a desire to boost the knowledge economy, specifically through immigration reform and the inclusion of STEM studies in the education system.

 Personal life

 Sanghvi is married to Aditya Agarwal, who was her colleague at Carnegie Mellon University and later at Facebook, Cove, and Dropbox.

 Awards and honors

 Sanghvi was awarded a TechFellow "Best Engineering Leadership Award" in 2011 for her work at Facebook.

 In 2018, Sanghvi was a keynote speaker for HackMIT.